3.11. Virtual terminal

 );

-4. Copy this script content and paste it into your browser console.
+4. Copy this script content and paste it into browser console.

 5. The key has been imported in a non-extractable manner.